What can you expect when you visit Fields of Grace?

 Did you catch that?
 He did not come once we cleaned up our act, washed off the mud and made ourselves presentable.
 He came “while we were still sinners.”
 Who does that?
 GOD!

 God, being fully holy, completely just and righteously perfect does not want to cast anyone into a place of torment.
 Being perfectly just requires a perfect atonement for sin.
 Why do we get so tripped up on this?
 Could it be we simply don’t like to think of ourselves as sinners?
 I sure don’t.
 I like to think of myself as a decent human being who does mostly good and occasionally bad.
 But by whose standards am I measuring good from bad?
-Human standards or godly, holy righteousness?
+Human standards the requirements of a Holy and Just God?

 Here is your deliverance from fire and brimstone….